papandreou/node-gitfakefs/README.md

 =========

-Emulate (a so far very small subset of) node.js' `fs` module on top of a git repository.
-Point GitFakeFs at a git repository, and optionally a ref, and it'll give you back a `fs` implementation that gets its data from the repo.
+Emulate (a so far very small subset of) node.js' `fs` module on top of a local git repository.
+Point GitFakeFs at a git repository, and optionally a ref, and it'll give you back an `fs` implementation that gets its data from the repo.

 ```javascript